ReginaAqua/TestRepository/README.txt

-the TestRepository is ready to use
+the TestRepository is ready to use.